sheikhuzair26/Reactriot-Hackathone-2019-Winning/README.md

 # Published Link: https://reactriot-hackathone-2019-winning.sheikhuzair26.now.sh/

-- This is Quiz Game App created this in (48 Hours).
+- This is Quiz Game App Responsive created this in (48 Hours).
+I would recommended to open this on Laptop.
 - React Js
 - Creative Idea
 - Using React BootStrap
 - Npm Pakages
 - React Router
-- OnLoad Sound
-- Responsive